Dante Bowe: Career

 At the 2022 Grammy Awards, Bowe received three Grammy Award nominations for Best Gospel Performance/Song, for his singles "Voice of God" and "Joyful" as well as a group nomination for "Wait on You" by Elevation Worship and Maverick City Music, becoming the first person to achieve multiple nominations in the Best Gospel Performance/Song category since its formation in 2015.
 Bowe also received group nominations as a member of Maverick City Music for Old Church Basement in the Best Contemporary Christian Music Album category and Jubilee: Juneteenth Edition (2021) in the Best Gospel Album category.
 Bowe ultimately won the Grammy Award for Best Contemporary Christian Music Album for his contribution on Old Church Basement at the 2022 ceremony.

 On March 4, 2022, Bowe released "The Healing" with Blanca as a single.
 "The Healing" peaked at No. 9 on the Hot Christian Songs chart.
 Bowe released "Nail Scarred Hands" as a single on April 1, 2022.
 On May 13, 2022, Bowe announced that he will embark on his first headlining tour, dubbed the Worship Nights Tour, joined by fellow Maverick City Music member Aaron Moses and Aodhan King of Hillsong Young & Free and set to visit eight cities in the United States during the summer of 2022.
 Bowe and Crowder released "God Really Loves Us" featuring Maverick City Music as a single on June 3, 2022.
-"God Really Loves Us" peaked at No. 9 on the Hot Christian Songs chart, and at No. 1 on the Hot Gospel Songs chart.
+"God Really Loves Us" peaked at No. 3 on the Hot Christian Songs chart, and at No. 1 on the Hot Gospel Songs chart.

-On September 26, 2022, Maverick City Music announced via a statement published on Instagram that they will be pausing their professional relationship with Dante Bowe, citing behaviour that was inconsistent with their core values and beliefs, the nature of which was not specified.
+On September 26, 2022, Maverick City Music announced via a statement published on Instagram that they will be pausing their professional relationship with Dante Bowe, citing behaviour that was inconsistent with their core values and beliefs, the nature of which was not specified at the time.
 Bowe released a statement stating that he would be taking a break from social media and expressed his commitment to God's purpose for his life.
-His social media posts have subsequently been handled by “team Dante”.
+It was later revealed that he had posted a nude photo to his Instagram account, though he claims Maverick City Music separated from him because his solo career was taking off.

 Bowe received four nominations for the 2022 GMA Dove Awards, being nominated for Songwriter of the Year - Artist, Song of the Year for co-writing "Promises", and Rock/Contemporary Recorded Song of the Year and Short Form Music Video of the Year (Performance) for "I Love You" alongside Judah and Aaron Moses.
 At the 2023 Grammy Awards, Bowe also received a nomination for Best Contemporary Christian Music Performance/Song for "God Really Loves Us (Radio Version)" alongside Crowder, as well as Best Contemporary Christian Music Album for Breathe EP, of which Dante wrote on 4 of the 8 songs.